schranz-templating/templating/README.md

 Supports to return the template as a string.

-E.g. This is achieved in twig via the `render` method.
+E.g. This is achieved in twig via the `render` method, in Smarty/Brainy view the `fetch` method.

 #### Raw